 Unfortunately, you will need the eggs in this recipe.
 I do recommend looking for other egg-free cookie recipes online if you are egg-free.

 Yes but these are almond cookies.
 You can however substitute for pure vanilla extract but know that it won’t be that same authentic taste.

 4 Ingredient Amaretti cookies

-- 2.5 cups (250 g) blanched almond flour
+- 2.5 cups almond flour , (250 g) blanched

-- ½ cup (100 g) granulated sugar
+- ½ cup granulated sugar , (100 g)

-- ½ cup (120 ml) egg-whites I separated 4 large eggs
+- ½ cup egg-whites, (120 ml) I separated 4 large eggs

-- 1 teaspoon pure almond extract or pure vanilla if you don’t like it
+- 1 teaspoon pure almond extract , or pure vanilla if you don’t like it

 - Pre-heat oven to 350F.
 In a bowl, mix the almond flour and sugar and set aside.
 In a separate bowl, whisk the egg-whites until they are white and foamy for about 1-2 minutes.

 - Incorporate everything until you have a nice sticky dough.
 Once you have a sticky dough you can roll each cookie into balls — take a measuring spoon or small ice-cream scoop and scoop the dough into your hands and roll them.

 - Dip each cookie ball into powdered sugar and place them on your baking sheet lined with parchment paper.
 Flatten each cookie gently with your fingers or the back of a spoon.

 - You can also roll them into a ball and then roll into a thick short rope and make a half-moon shape and then dip it crushed almond slices, and then add powdered sugar on top.
 You can also make half-moons and leave them plain as well.

 - Bake at 350F for 20 minutes or until light golden bottoms.
 Let them cool and place them in a glass Tupperware as they will be delicious even 2-3 days before Christmas.
 Enjoy and share with your loved ones!